opengeospatial/ELFIE/docs/demo/huc12obs.md

 # HUC12 Observations Index Demo

+This use case is meant to demonstrate the use of HY\_Features to link a catchment to the data representing it as well as the monitoring network associated with it.
+It serves as a general demonstration that could be used for a wide array of linked watershed information use cases.

 The data index for the huc12obs demo can be seen in [github here.](https://github.com/opengeospatial/ELFIE/tree/master/data/huc12obs)

 The primary entry point to the data is the non-spatial catchment that can be seen in